ADGEfficiency/world-models-dev/blog-post/2019-12-25-world-models-draft.md

   <div></div>
 </center>

-Of particular importance is using the following in the `reset()` and `step()` methods ([see the GitHub issue here](https://github.com/openai/gym/issues/976)).
-If you don't use it you will get corrupt environment observations!

-```python
-#  do this before env.step(), env.reset()
-self.viewer.window.dispatch_events()
-```

 The **action** has three continuous dimensions - `[steering, gas, break]` (could give min / max).

 The **reward** function is
 - -0.1 for each frame
 - +1000 / N for each tile visited (N = total tiles on track)

-Evolution = only learn from total episode reward

 Of particular interest is a hyperparameter controlling the episode length (known more formally as the horizon).
 This is set to 1,000 throughout the paper codebase.
 Changing this can have interesting effects on agent performance.
+(Horizion)

+## Working with `car-racing-v0`

+Of particular importance is using the following in the `reset()` and `step()` methods ([see the GitHub issue here](https://github.com/openai/gym/issues/976)).
+If you don't use it you will get corrupt environment observations!

+TODO pic of the failed obs

+```python
+#  do this before env.step(), env.reset()
+self.viewer.window.dispatch_events()
+```

+Instability when parallelizing over CMAES

 Below the code for sampling environment observations is given in full ([see the source here](https://github.com/ADGEfficiency/world-models-dev/blob/master/worldmodels/dataset/car_racing.py)):